Dates: Saturday, June 6th and June 13th from 1-2:30 PM

 (photo by Interweave)

-Dates: Saturday, January 10th and 17th from 1-2:30 PM
+Dates: Saturday, June 6th and June 13th from 1-2:30 PM

 Instructor: Tamara Oechslin

 Join Tamara to learn colorwork!
 This versatile and fun stranded technique involves knitting with two colors (or more) across the same row or round to create a pattern.
+In this class, you will learn colorwork techniques through a patterned coffee cup sleeve.

 You will learn how to carry multiple strands of yarn, manage your tension, and float the non-working yarn behind your knitting.
-We will also discuss how to read charted patterns for colorwork.
+We will also discuss how to read charted patterns for colorwork, dip your toes into steeking (cutting a piece of knitting done in the round to lay flat), and making a buttonband.
+You will likely be able to complete the sleeve over the course of the class.

 Week 1: